-My comment was deleted and I’m not surprised.
-I made the point that precious fops like Potemra live in a city where it is official policy to hassle brown people on the streets.
-The intent of stop and frisk is to let the NAM know he is not welcome.
-Since the court struck down the Jim Bloomberg Law, the city’s chattering classes have been wringing their hands of New York becoming Detroit.
+I commented on this post at National Review and the commnet was quickly removed by their moderators.
+I made the point that pretentious people like Michael Potemra live in a city where it is official policy to hassle brown people on the streets.
+The intent of stop and frisk is to let the black know he is not welcome.
+Since the court struck down Bloomberg’s stop and frisk rules, the city’s chattering classes have been wringing their hands about New York becoming Detroit.
 Now word and deed are one as the official policy of driving out the blacks is matched by the public rhetoric.
-Yet, we still hear the lectures and the smug condescension over race.
-The same people demanding their Bull Connors put the dogs on every black guy wandering into Manhattan scream about Paula Deen and George Zimmerman.
-None of this is shocking as liberalism is a religion with many bogeymen.
-The result is a stunning lack of self-awareness.
-Liberals, almost always, reserve their harshest venom for the crimes they routinely commit.
-That’s how cults work.